WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 Every configuration is done in yaml in a declarative way.
 This means that you can check-in your files in source control.
 A declarative configuration means that you tell Kubernetes what you want and it takes care of achieving this.
 For example, run 10 copies of my application and load balance all incoming traffic.
 K8s then creates a service and starts 10 pods of your application.

 ## Why use Azure Kubernetes Service (AKS)
 Azure Kubernetes Service is a managed service for Kubernetes.
-In a simplified way, Kubernetes consists of two parts, the control plane, and the worker node.
+In a simplified way, Kubernetes consists of two parts, the control plane (master node), and the worker node.
 The control plane does all the tasks necessary to manage the Kubernetes cluster.
 The worker nodes are running your applications and everything needed for that, like load balancing.
 AKS manages the control plane for you, this means that you don't have to care what's going on in the background.
 You can create an AKS cluster and just use it for your applications.

 ## Setup AKS